swisstopo/swissgeol-boreholes-dataextraction/README.md

     Run the following command to start the FastAPI server:

     ```bash
-    uvicorn src.app.main:app --reload
+    uvicorn src.app.main:app --reload --host 0.0.0.0 --port 8002
     ```

-    This will start the server and enable automatic reloading whenever changes are made to the code.

-    **NOTE**: You can also launch the API in the debugger by adding the following to the `launch.json`:

-    ```json
-    {
-        "name": "API",
-        "type": "debugpy",
-        "request": "launch",
-        "cwd": "${workspaceFolder}/",
-        "module": "uvicorn",
-        "args": [
-            "src.app.main:app",
-            "--reload",
-            "--host",
-            "0.0.0.0",
-            "--port",
-            "8002",
-        ],
-        "console": "integratedTerminal",
-        "justMyCode": true
-    }
-    ```

-    This will expose the API to the port 8002 of the localhost.
-You can see the swagger by opening: `http://127.0.0.1:8002/docs#/` in your favorite browser.
+    This will start the server on port 8002 of the localhost and enable automatic reloading whenever changes are made to the code.
+You can see the OpenAPI Specification (formerly Swagger Specification) by opening: `http://127.0.0.1:8002/docs#/` in your favorite browser.

 4. **Access the API endpoints**